Compass Vehicle Services

 This is very important to understand.

 If you drive the car over the mileage limits you can expect to pay handsomely for each mile you clock up.
-In some cases you could be forking out an additional 10 or 20 pence per mile!
+In some cases, you could be forking out an additional 10 or 20 pence per mile!

-So, before you sign up for one of the car lease deals, take a little time and estimate how many miles you are likely to travel each year, and be realistic.
+So, before you sign up for one of the used or new car lease deals, take a little time and estimate how many miles you are likely to travel each year, and be realistic.
 Once you’ve worked out your average simply multiply that number by the length of the contract to see if you’re going to exceed the mileage allowance.

 Example: 12,000 miles per year x 3 year contract = 36,000 miles